-While it is apparent from the photo that the outcome of this home was quite beautiful, it is important to note the process that we went through to get to this point.
+While it is apparent from the photo that the outcome of this home was quite beautiful, it is important to note the process we went through to get to this final product.
 For two years, we had weekly production meetings from the day it began until the day the last pansy was planted.
-Most clients don’t want to participate in these meetings, which we understand.
-But what the client gets with this level of attention is an exterior that is as beautiful as they had imagined and managed with a minimum of cost over runs.
+Most clients do want to participate in these meetings, which we welcome.
+What the client gets with this level of attention is an exterior that is as beautiful as they had imagined and managed with minimum cost over runs.

 Often, modern homes seem simple at first glance but that’s rarely ever the case.
 This unique home was set on a very tight lot in Highland Park so our collaboration at the outset of the project with the architecture firm of SHM ensured that the totality of the vision would be successful.

-Setting the perfectly flat finished floor of this home was critical because of the tight fit of all the elements and the desire to have no steps to the pool from the house.
-Proper planning of the grade and drainage was important to the effect that the architect wanted.
+Setting the perfectly flat finished floor of this home was critical because of the tight fit of all the elements.
+Proper planning of the swimming pool design, zero edge/gutter pool, ipe deck, and surrounding landscape was important to the effect that the architect wanted.
 That being, that the grass line would go right to the edge of the pool.

 All the exacting tolerances and craftsmanship used in the construction of this home insured that the vibe would be one of privacy and calm within a spectacular inner-city location.